Health and Social Care Act 2008 (Regulated Activities) Regulations 2014: Regulation 15

 15(1)(e) properly maintained, and

 - Providers must make sure that they meet the requirements of relevant legislation so that premises and equipment are properly used and maintained.
-See below for relevant legislation.
+See the relevant legislation.

 - The provider's Statement of Purpose and operational policies and procedures for the delivery of care and treatment should specify how the premises and equipment will be used.